PixelsCollective/SimpleJSONView/README.md

-We just moved from our old(pixelscollective.com) repository.
+We just moved from our old pixelscollective.com repository.
 Online demo videos will be added soon.
+Old customers still can contact to pixelscollective@gmail.com

 # SimpleJSONView